Application deadline extended to Friday 21st February!

 You will also participate in a combination of module activities that may be group and/or individual based, dependant on the module.
 These innovative teaching methods enable you to envisage the translation of your studies into your every day work and practice.

-In your second year of study, module one will run in a similar style to previous modules, through academic discussions with your tutors and peers.
-In module two, you will receive guidance and support from your tutor, but will work independently to produce your professional project.
+In your second year of study, you will receive guidance and support from your tutor, but will work independently to produce your professional project.

 Our dedicated Student Support Team are also available to help with any problems you may face.
 From navigating our online platform to advising you on deadlines, our team can assist with any questions or challenges you may have along the way.